smultronbusken/Smultron-RSPeer/README.md

 Just a personal project where I try to make building script as easy as possible.

-There are several types of tasks but the TreeTask is by far the most powerful for more complex tasks.

 # Example
 Heres how I would make a very basic script which chops wood at lumbridge.
 It drops the logs when the inventory is full.